franc-s/chat-application-offline-fullstack/README.md

 - Add optimistic UI updates with rollback capability for better perceived performance
 - Introduce message threading and reactions for richer chat functionality
 - Implement user presence indicators and typing status for enhanced UX
+- Implement husky for pre-commit hooks to run tests and linting before commits
+- Implement more tests

 ## How It Works